2026년 3월 고1 모의고사 전지문 빈칸 변형문제

 2026년 3월 고1 모의고사 33번

-If they wanted to describe five of something else, they realized they could keep the same numeral and trade the object symbol for a cow, or a jar of oil, or whatever else they were interested ____
+If they wanted to describe five of something else, they realized ____ could keep the same numeral and trade the object symbol for a cow, or a jar of oil, or whatever else they were interested in.

 2026년 3월 고1 모의고사 34번